burraksumer/NightMode/README.md

 # Night Mode!
 This a free guide to add night mode on your basic website and make it more accessible!

+*Note:* There is a more efficient way to do that now.
+See [here](https://css-tricks.com/dark-modes-with-css/)

 # Why?
 The era we live in definitely requires a night mode that user can turn on or off on your website for the sake of everybodys eyes.